Senior Research Associate/Research Associate in Computer Science

 We seek a candidate to undertake research in this area.
 You will be expected to write and submit high-quality research papers, disseminate research results by giving talks and tutorials at conferences and other institutions, assist with preparing grant proposals, and undertake other research activities as needed.
 Please see Job Description for more details.

 This position is available at either a Grade 6 level for which a PhD desirable or a Grade 7 level for which a PhD is essential.

-The ideal applicant will have a track record, appropriate to stage in career, of high-quality publications in areas of relevance to the project and the willingness to undertake ambitious and challenging research.
+The ideal applicant will have a track record of high-quality publications in areas of relevance to the project and the willingness to undertake ambitious and challenging research.
 For more details, please see the detailed Person Specification for this position.

-The position will be under the supervision of Dr David Bowes, who is Senior Lecturer in Software Engineering in the School.
+The position will be under the supervision of Professor Tracy Hall, who is Chair of Software Engineering in the School.

 We are committed to family-friendly and flexible working policies on an individual basis, as well as the Athena SWAN Charter, which recognises and celebrates good employment practice undertaken to address gender equality in higher education and research.

-The position is fixed term for a maximum of 24 months until 31 October 2021.
+The position is fixed term until 31 October 2021.

-Interested candidates should contact Dr David Bowes for informal inquiries firstname.lastname@example.org
+Interested candidates should contact Professor Tracy Hall for informal inquiries email@example.com